tadzik/gtkabber/README.md

 Especially implementing the whole xmpp standard features (requesting/removing authorizations, handling them), some neat popular XEPs, push the lua scripting further, improve stability and the code organization.
 Any other ideas?
 Go on, share!

-Thanks for taking a look,
+Thanks for taking a look.

 Ted